Deep Image Prior: Applications

 We also apply our method to inpainting of large holes.
-Being non-trainable, our method is not expected to work correctly for ``highly-semantical'' large-hole inpainting (e.g. face inpainting).
+Being non-trainable, our method is not expected to work correctly for ``highly-semantical'' large-hole inpainting (e.g.\ face inpainting).
 Yet, it works surprisingly well for other situations.
-We compare to a learning-based method of \cite{IizukaSIGGRAPH2017} in \cref{fig:inpainting_region}.
+We compare to a learning-based method of~\cite{IizukaSIGGRAPH2017} in~\cref{fig:inpainting_region}.
 The deep image prior utilizes context of the image and interpolates the unknown region with textures from the known part.
-Such behaviour highlights the relation between the deep image prior and traditional self-similarity priors.
+Such behavior highlights the relation between the deep image prior and traditional self-similarity priors.

 In \cref{fig:inpainting_comparison}, we compare deep priors corresponding to several architectures.
-Our findings here (and in other similar comparisons) seem to suggest that having deeper architecture is beneficial, and that having skip-connections that work so well for recognition tasks (such as semantic segmentation) is highly detrimental.
+Our findings here (and in other similar comparisons) seem to suggest that having deeper architecture is beneficial, and that having skip-connections that work so well for recognition tasks (such as semantic segmentation) is highly detrimental for the deep image prior\@.

 [1]{ {#1}} [1]{ {conv#1}} [1]{ {fc#1}}